The Shining instilling terror 35 years later

 Still from The Shining

-Five year old Danny Lloyd was unaware that he had starred in such a surreal, off-kilter Horror movie.
+Five-year-old Danny Lloyd was unaware that he had starred in such a surreal, off-kilter Horror movie.
 Kubrick had given him the impression that he was acting in a drama, going so far as to have Wendy carry a dummy in lieu of the boy in the scene where she screams at Jack in the Colorado Lounge, although the idea to make Tony talk through Daniel Anthony Torrance’s finger was completely his own.
 Kept in the dark, Lloyd did not watch the full, unedited version of The Shining until he was sixteen years old, eleven years after filming started.
 On the other hand, Shelley Duvall’s treatment by Kubrick is well known, as he even insisted that the rest of the crew withhold sympathy from her, giving her a hopeless edge that transferred perfectly onto the screen, although it resulted in her suffering from hair loss and nervous exhaustion during filming.
-Later, she admits that the end result of his constant harassment and bullying got better results than if he had left her to her own devices.
+Later, she admits that the end result of his constant harassment and bullying was better results than if he had left her to her own devices.

 Released on Scatman Crothers’ seventieth birthday, the film version of King’s novel was quite different from the book, most notably in that Dick Halloran survives in print but is killed by Jack in the movie.
-Labeled by King as a “fancy car without an engine,” he cites not only Jack’s immediate psychosis, but also the fact that Wendy was a passive mouse of a woman as story-altering enough to make the movie a beast of its own, contrasting with the book version where she was more of a strong cheerleader type who never had to deal with real problems.
+Labeled by King as a “fancy car without an engine,” he cites not only Jack’s immediate psychosis but also the fact that Wendy was a passive mouse of a woman as story-altering enough to make the movie a beast of its own, contrasting with the book version where she was more of a strong cheerleader type who never had to deal with real problems.
 The topiary animals from the novel were replaced with the overwhelming hedge maze, but only because special effects for the time would have made the living bush animals too expensive to produce.
 Both the hotel scrapbook and the impending boiler explosion were the ultimate pitfalls of both Jack and the hotel in the book, yet they were barely mentioned in Kubrick’s version.
 The novel also implied that the hotel wanted Danny so it could use his shining to strengthen its own psychic prowess, while the movie’s version of The Overlook only wanted its caretaker back.

 The movie has many surreal moments, including Wendy’s huge cigarette ash as she talks to the family doctor, changing patterns in the hotel’s rugs, off-kilter angles in doorways, the use of the color red in every scene, windows in what should be interior walls and Danny’s ride on his Big Wheel that brought him up a floor without ever climbing the stairs, all giving the movie a phantasmal feel that makes the viewer never quite sure if what they are seeing is supposed to be real or a dream.
 The effect is so unsettling because once one notices these things, they realize that they were there under their nose the entire time.
-The question of Jack’s sanity is asked as eagle-eyed viewers recognize that Jack’s conversations with ghosts only happen when he is facing a mirror, implying he is really only speaking to a hallucinated vision of himself – that is, until the larder door bolt is thrown open by the long dead Grady, and the idea of a supernatural reason for Jack’s dementia becomes evident.
+The question of Jack’s sanity is asked as eagle-eyed viewers recognize that Jack’s conversations with ghosts only happen when he is facing a mirror, implying he is really only speaking to a hallucinated vision of himself – that is, until the larder door bolt is thrown open by the long-dead Grady, and the idea of a supernatural reason for Jack’s dementia becomes evident.
 Which Grady, you ask – Delbert, the 1920s butler, or Charles, the 1970s caretaker?
 Are they two men from two separate time periods with a coincidentally similar name or are they a single character manifestation from two totally different time periods?
 Or could it be a simple mistake in the scriptwriting process?
 Unfortunately, the world will never know, as Kubrick took the answers to these questions to the grave.

 Behind the scenes of The Shining still